 Detail Isn't Always Your Friend

-Think of a product launch like any big, company-wide initiative.
+Think of a successful product launch like any big, company-wide initiative.
 A launch affects many departments; all of them in some cases.
 That's the "big picture" your executive team needs.
 They want to see how the interconnected parts are working together.
 And they want information they can act on.

 A Sales VP can appreciate that a sales presentation gets completed on a certain date.
 But what she appreciates more is knowing when her sales team can start selling.